Kingston Brass Faucets Review & Rating Updated: 08/05/22

 We suggest that faucets with these cartridges be installed only where their use is infrequent – a little-used guest bath, for example – or where water pressure is low, as in an RV.

-The few Kingston Brass faucets that are still equipped with a washerless cartridge are clearly identified on the website.
+The few Kingston Brass faucets that are equipped with a washerless cartridge are identified on the website.

 We have identified some of the ceramic cartridges as made by Kuching International, Ltd., the manufacturer of the widely used KCG cartridge, but most, particularly the stem cartridges for two-handle faucets, remain unknown due to the absence of any identifying marks.